Rutgers vs. Northwestern NCAA Football Odds, Plays and Insights | October 16, 2021

 Northwestern Stats and Trends

-- Thus far this year Northwestern has one win against the spread.
+- Northwestern has one win against the spread in five games this year.

 - The Wildcats have yet to cover the spread this season when underdogs by 2 points or more.

-- Northwestern's games this season have gone over the total in three out of five opportunities (60%).
+- Northwestern's games this season have hit the over in 60% of its opportunities (three times in five games with a set point total).

-- The Wildcats rack up 22.0 points per game, comparable to the 22.8 the Scarlet Knights give up.

-- Northwestern is 1-2 against the spread and 2-1 overall when the team records more than 22.8 points.
+- When Northwestern records more than 22.8 points, it is 1-2 against the spread and 2-1 overall.

-- When Northwestern churns out more than 364.8 yards, the team is 1-2 against the spread and 1-2 overall.
+- In games that Northwestern amasses more than 364.8 yards, the team is 1-2 against the spread and 1-2 overall.

 - The Wildcats have nine giveaways this season, while the Scarlet Knights have 10 takeaways .